logdatatech/Code.Truth/TopFiveWrongReasonsYouDonTHaveTesters.md

 The worst thing about this form of testing is the remarkably bad impression you will make of your company.
 When Userland released the first Windows version of their flagship Frontier product, I downloaded it and started working through the tutorial.
 Unfortunately, Frontier crashed several times.
 I was literally following the instructions exactly as they were printed in the tutorial, and I just could not get more than 2 minutes into the program.
 I felt like nobody at Userland had even done the minimum amount of testing, making sure that the tutorial works.
 The low perceived quality of the product turned me off of Frontier for an awfully long time.

-## 4. Anybody qualified to be a good tester doesn’t want to work as a tester.
+## 4. Anybody qualified to be a good tester doesn’t want to work as a tester

 This one is painful.
 It’s very hard to hire good testers.